CPJKU/partitura/docs/introduction.rst

 computer.

 Score-performance alignments can be read from different file types by `partitura`.
-Firstly it supports reading from the `Matchfile` format used by the publicly available `Vienna4x22 piano corpus research dataset
+Firstly, it supports reading from the `Matchfile` format used by the publicly available `Vienna4x22 piano corpus research dataset
 <https://repo.mdw.ac.at/projects/IWK/the_vienna_4x22_piano_corpus/data/index.html>`_.
 Secondly there is read support for `Match` and `Corresp` files produced by